ArkylTrulock/Analytics_VYM_AX/SQL_Projects/Job_Data_Analysis/README.md

 **Salary Distribution:** Salaries range from £160,000 to £255,830, showing a significant gap (~£95K) between the highest and lowest-paid roles.
 Multiple Entries: SmartAsset and Get It Recruit - Information Technology appear multiple times, suggesting they are major recruiters in this space.

-**Common Job Titles:** Principal Data Analyst, Data Analyst, and Senior Data Analyst appear frequently, emphasizing demand for experienced professionals.
+**Common Job Titles:** Principal Data Analyst, Data Analyst, and Senior Data Analyst appear frequently, emphasising demand for experienced professionals.

 ### Trends & Implications: